-lcon Color Description Icon Color Description Blue / White Number Lock is Activated Orange The Battery is Charging A Blue / White Caps Lock is Activated Blinking Orange The Battery has Reached Critically Low Power Status Wireless Device Operation Aboard Aircraft \Box Blue / White Scroll Lock is Activated Green The Battery is Fully Charged The use of any portable electronic transmission devices (e.g. WLAN or Bluetooth) aboard aircraft is usually prohibited.
+Icon Color Description Icon Color Description fi White Number Lock is Activated Orange The Battery is Charging Wireless Device Operation Aboard Aircraft The use of any portable electronic transmission devices (e.g. WLAN or Bluetooth) aboard aircraft is usually prohibited.
 Make sure any wireless modules are OFF (i.e. the system is in Airplane Mode) if you are using the computer aboard aircraft.
-Use Fn + F11 Airplane 8 Blue / White Hard Disk Activity Orange AC/DC Power is Plugged In + Blue / White Airplane Mode is ON (the WLAN & Bluetooth Modules are OFF) Ð/∪ Blinking Orange The Powered USB Port is On (see "USB 3.0 Ports & Powered USB 2.0 Port" on page 1 - 24) Off Integrated GPU (iGPU) Activated Green The Computer is On Mode key combination to toggle Airplane Mode On/ Off, and check the LED indi- Blue / White Discrete GPU (dGPU) Activated Blinking Green The Computer is in Sleep Mode cator for the power status.
+Use Fn + F11 Airplane Mode key combination to toggle Airplane Mode On/ A White Caps Lock is Activated Blinking Orange The Battery has Reached Critically Low Power Status $\Box$ White Scroll Lock is Activated Green The Battery is Fully Charged White Hard Disk Activity Orange AC/DC Power is Plugged In + White Airplane Mode is ON (the WLAN & Bluetooth Modules are OFF) Blinking Orange The Powered USB Port is On (see "USB 3.0 Ports & USB Port Power" on page 1 - 24) White Clickpad/Touchpad Activated D/U Green The Computer is On Blinking Green The Computer is in Sleep Mode Off, and check the LED indicator for the power status.